junior-devleague/Git-Going/README.md

 2. Everyone clone this repo.

-3. One person in your group create a branch off master named "develop"
+3. One person in the group create a branch off master named "develop".
+Then everyone in the group run 'live-server' in the develop branch.

 #Person 1 directions: